-Scheduling of Vacation Leave.
+14.01 Scheduling of Vacation Leave.
 At any time after the successful completion of six (6) months of employment, employees may request and use vacation leave up to the number of hours accrued at the time of the desired vacation date, subject to the approval of the Communications Supervisor.
 Seniority shall be considered in accordance with the procedures contained herein when scheduling vacations.
 Normally, requests for approval of vacation schedules shall be made to the Communications Supervisor on a vacation request form thirty (30) days or more in advance, provided however, that requests made with less advance notice shall not be denied based only on the time frame and may be granted, subject to staffing requirements.

 An annual vacation bid shall commence ten (10) days after the completion of the annual shift bid process for the following year, subject to the following provisions.
-Each employee shall have a maximum of twenty-four (24) hours to place his/her bid.
+All employees who have successfully completed training are eligible for vacation bidding.
+Each employee shall have a maximum of twenty-four (24) hours to place their bid.
 Failure to place a bid within twenty-four (24) hours will result in a forfeiture of the bid for that round.
 Employees who forfeit their seniority bid will be given an opportunity to bid at the end of the round.
 The bid must be placed within twelve (12) hours of notification to the employee.